-Library Services
+Library Media Services

-The libraries of the Highlands School District function as a continuing unit, primary through high school, to provide the students and teachers with educational materials which serve to supplement and enrich the school curriculum and serve to provide the incentives for individual growth in specific areas of study and in the use of leisure time -- incentives which will develop the spirit of independent learning and exploration.
-District schools are serviced by a building library and librarian.
-Highlands also partners with the Community Library of Allegheny Valley, which offers services and programs to students and their families.
-For more information, visit www.goldenrams.com.
+The libraries of the Highlands School District function as a continuing unit, primary through high school, to provide the students and teachers with educational materials and media which serve to supplement and enrich the school curriculum and serve to provide the incentives for individual growth in specific areas of study and in the use of leisure time; incentives which will develop the spirit of independent learning and exploration.

+All district schools are serviced by a building library / media center and a library media specialist.
+Highlands also partners with the Community Library of Allegheny Valley, which offers many services and programs to students and their families.
+For more information, visit the website at goldenrams.com.